rahulchilukuri/rahulchilukuri/study/readme/general/SRE.md

 Be collaborative: Emphasize working with SREs to set standards, not dumping work on them.

 Frame answers around real user impact: That’s how SREs measure success.
 ***

+🧠 1.
+Kubernetes Core Architecture (High-Level View) Kubernetes is a distributed system built on the control plane + data plane model:

+Control Plane: Maintains the desired state of the cluster.

+Nodes (Data Plane): Run containers and enforce the desired state.

+⚙️ 2.
+Control Plane Internals (In Depth)
+🔹 API Server (kube-apiserver)
+Acts as the front door to the Kubernetes control plane.

+All components interact with the API server via REST or via CRDs/CRs.

+Backed by etcd as the persistent store.

+It performs admission control, authentication/authorization, and validation.

+🔹 etcd
+Strongly consistent distributed key-value store.

+Stores the entire cluster state.

+Uses Raft consensus to replicate data.

+You should understand etcd snapshots, defrag, quorum loss handling, and compaction.

+🔹 Controller Manager (kube-controller-manager) Contains various control loops:

+ReplicaSetController, DeploymentController, JobController, etc.

+Continuously reconciles desired state (from etcd) with actual state (via API Server).

+Example: If a Pod dies, the ReplicaSetController will create a new one.

+🔹 Scheduler (kube-scheduler)
+Assigns unscheduled Pods to nodes.

+Uses scoring and filtering (e.g., taints/tolerations, nodeSelector, affinity/anti-affinity, resource availability).

+Implements predicates (filters) and priorities (scores) — customizable via scheduling profiles or plugins.

+📦 3.
+Node Internals & Kubelet
+🔸 Kubelet
+Agent running on each node.

+Talks to the container runtime (CRI: containerd, CRI-O).

+Watches for assigned Pods from the API server.

+Pulls the image, mounts volumes, configures networking, and reports node & pod status back to the API server.

+Manages liveness and readiness probes.

+🔸 Container Runtime Interface (CRI)
+Abstraction that allows Kubernetes to run containers.

+containerd and CRI-O are the most common runtimes today (Docker is deprecated as a runtime).

+CRI deals with pulling images, starting/stopping containers, etc.

+🔸 kube-proxy
+Manages services and load balancing.

+Implements iptables or IPVS rules for service-to-pod routing.

+Manages cluster IP and external IPs, and can be replaced by CNI-aware solutions like Cilium or Calico.

+🌐 4.
+Kubernetes Networking Internals
+Key Principles:
+Every Pod gets its own IP address.

+All Pods can talk to all other Pods without NAT.

+Services provide stable endpoints via virtual IPs and selectors.

+Container Networking Interface (CNI)
+Plugin interface for networking (Calico, Flannel, Cilium, etc.).

+Handles IP address management, routing, and network policy enforcement.

+Network Policies
+Layer 3/4 firewall rules applied at the pod level.

+Useful for zero trust and multi-tenancy isolation.

+🔄 5.
+Scheduling, Affinity, and Resource Management Scheduler filters nodes using:

+Node health, taints/tolerations

+Pod affinity/anti-affinity

+Topology spread constraints

+Scores nodes using:

+Resource availability

+Pod locality (data gravity)

+Resource QoS classes:

+Guaranteed, Burstable, and BestEffort — based on requests/limits

+Preemption: Lower-priority Pods can be evicted to make room for higher-priority Pods.

+🚨 6.
+Fault Tolerance and Self-Healing
+Liveness probes: Restart a Pod if it's unhealthy.

+Readiness probes: Exclude Pod from Service endpoints if not ready.

+Horizontal Pod Autoscaler (HPA): Scales pods based on CPU/memory or custom metrics.

+Vertical Pod Autoscaler (VPA): Adjusts resource requests/limits.

+Cluster Autoscaler: Adds/removes nodes based on pending Pods.

+🔍 7.
+Custom Controllers & Extending Kubernetes
+Custom Resource Definitions (CRDs) allow you to add new APIs to Kubernetes.

+Operators (using Kubebuilder or Operator SDK):

+Reconcile logic for custom resources.

+Useful for managing complex stateful workloads like databases or queues.

+🔐 8.
+Kubernetes Security Internals
+RBAC: Role-based access control via Roles and RoleBindings.

+Pod Security Admission (PSA): Replaces PodSecurityPolicy.

+Secrets management: Integrated or external (Vault, AWS Secrets Manager).

+Node isolation via PodSecurityContext, seccomp, AppArmor, and SELinux.

+TLS everywhere: API server, kubelet, etcd all use mTLS.

+Admission controllers: e.g., OPA Gatekeeper for policy enforcement.

+📈 9.
+Observability & Troubleshooting Internals
+Metrics: via kube-state-metrics, node exporter, cAdvisor.

+Logging: centralized collection via Fluentd/Vector to Splunk.

+Tracing: OpenTelemetry for distributed tracing across services.

+Debugging tools:

+kubectl exec, kubectl logs, kubectl describe, kubectl debug

+events, Evicted Pods, and OOMKilled statuses

+Audit logs: API server request logs for compliance & forensics.

+🎯 For Interview Readiness: Be Ready To…
+Explain how controllers reconcile state.

+Diagram the lifecycle of a Pod from manifest to running state.

+Troubleshoot a failed deployment with multiple layers (e.g. readiness probe failing).

+Describe how the scheduler selects a node and what happens if none are suitable.

+Compare CNI plugins and their trade-offs.

+Talk about operating Kubernetes across cloud providers (e.g. GKE vs. EKS vs. AKS differences).

+Explain how to upgrade clusters, apply security patches, or roll out kubelet updates safely.

+📌 TL;DR: If You’re Asked “What’s Your Depth in Kubernetes?”
+You should be able to confidently say:

+“I understand Kubernetes from the control plane internals to the node-level operations.
+I’ve worked with operators and CRDs, built GitOps pipelines with ArgoCD, managed cross-cloud clusters with Terraform, and designed HA/resilient architectures using native constructs like HPA, PDBs, and affinity rules.
+I can debug scheduling issues, tune kubelet performance, and help teams write platform-aware applications that behave reliably at scale.”

+***
+🧠 Principal Engineer – Kubernetes Internals: Full Question Set 🔹 Section 1: Control Plane & Reconciliation
+"Walk me through what happens, in detail, from the moment a Deployment is applied to Kubernetes, to when pods are running and serving traffic.
+Include all relevant controllers and components."

+"What happens internally when you delete a namespace with resources still running inside it?
+Why might it hang, and how would you troubleshoot it?"

+"Explain how the reconciliation loop works in Kubernetes.
+What happens if the actual state drifts from the desired state?"

+🔹 Section 2: Scheduling, Nodes, and Failure Handling "How does the Kubernetes scheduler assign a pod to a node?
+Describe the filtering and scoring process in detail."

+"What mechanisms does Kubernetes use to evict pods when a node runs out of memory?
+How do oom_score_adj, QoS classes, and resource requests/limits affect eviction?"

+"How would you debug a pod that remains in Pending state for an extended period?"

+"Describe how taints, tolerations, affinity/anti-affinity, and topology spread constraints work together in scheduling decisions."

+🔹 Section 3: Multi-Cloud and Scalability
+"What are the biggest challenges of operating Kubernetes across AWS, GCP, and Azure?
+How do you ensure consistent platform behavior?"

+"How do you safely upgrade Kubernetes clusters across providers while minimizing downtime and user impact?"

+"Describe your experience managing Kubernetes infrastructure using Terraform.
+How do you organize code, manage state, and safely roll out cluster changes?"

+🔹 Section 4: Observability & Operational Excellence
+"How do you design observability into the Kubernetes platform itself, not just the workloads running on it?"

+"How would you implement distributed tracing across services running in Kubernetes?
+What changes are required at the infrastructure and application level?"

+"What metrics would you track to know the control plane is healthy?
+What about node-level metrics?"

+"What is your approach to performing a root cause analysis for a cluster-wide outage involving multiple services?"

+🔹 Section 5: Security and Custom Extensions
+"What are the risks of using Kubernetes secrets, and how do you mitigate them in production environments?"

+"Describe a time you built or extended a Kubernetes operator.
+What problem did it solve, and how did you design the reconciliation logic?"

+"How do admission controllers work?
+Give an example of how you'd use one to enforce security policies."

+🔹 Section 6: Real-World Scenarios
+"We’re seeing random pod restarts in multiple namespaces across nodes in a GKE cluster.
+Walk us through your debugging approach."

+"How would you implement a blue/green or canary rollout process in Kubernetes, integrated with ArgoCD and Helm?"

+"Describe how you would test the resilience of the platform — including control plane components, node failure, and zonal outages."

+***
 <pre>
 [ Clients / Services ]
         |